A Mother's Guide to Raising a Child With Down Syndrome

 4) Get out and about.
 Take your baby everywhere.
 Provide constant commentary and questions on everything.
 If your child with Down Syndrome does not have the muscular control to climb the monkey bars, assist her, manipulate those little hands and feet until she gets the hang of it.
 Take long walks, meet people, go on trips – present the world to your child and your child to the world.

 5) Turn off the TV.
 Learning is a multisensory event.
 Sitting in front of the television makes a child passive and inhibits the development of eye muscles as well as language.

 6) Read early.
 Read often.
-A child with Down Syndrome, often passive by nature, will enjoy spending lots of time snuggled in your lap poring over picture books, catalogues and magazines.
-The movement of eyes across the page and the understanding that those squiggles and blocks of color represent something in the real world enrich any child’s development and encourage the skills needed for reading.Yes, many children with Down's can learn to read.
+A child with Down Syndrome, often somewhat passive by nature, will enjoy spending lots of time snuggled in your lap poring over picture books, catalogues and magazines.
+The movement of eyes across the page and the understanding that those squiggles and blocks of color represent something in the real world enrich any child’s development and encourage the skills needed for reading.Many children with Down's can learn to read.